primno/primno/website/blog/2023-05-19-hide-button-command-bar.md

 ---
-title: How to hide a command bar button
+title: How to show/hide a command bar button based on a form state in Dynamics 365
-description: How to hide a command bar button depending on visible tab or field value in Dynamics 365.
+description: How to show/hide a command bar button depending on visible tab or field value in Dynamics 365.
 slug: hide-button-command-bar
 authors: [Xavier Monin]
 tags: [event, command-bar, tutorial]
 hide_table_of_contents: false
 ---

-You can easily hide a button from of the command-bar depending on an external condition.
-For example, you can hide a button and display it only when a tab is visible or when a field has a specific value.

-You will need a component of type `record` and subscribe to the event `onEnableRule`.
-This event is used by the command-bar to determine if the button is enabled or not.
+Learn how to hide a button in the command-bar based on a form state such as field value or tab visibility.
+By customizing the button's visibility, you can provide a more dynamic and tailored user experience in your application.

+Let's get started!

 <!--truncate-->

 ## Prerequisites

-You need to have an existing Primno workspace.
-See [Getting started](../docs/getting-started) to create your first workspace if you don't have one.
+Before you begin, make sure you have an existing Primno workspace.
+If you don't have one, follow the [Getting started](../docs/getting-started) guide to create your first workspace.

 ## Create a component

-The first step is to create a component of type `record` with the command below.
+The first step is to create a component of type `record`.
+Run the following command to generate the component:

 ```bash
 mn generate component hide-button
 ```

-## Register the enable rule
+## Registering the Enable Rule

-We need to subscribe to the events `onEnableRule` to indicate to the command-bar if the button is enabled or not.

-The event of enable rule is not automatically registered by Primno in Dynamics, so we need to register it manually.
-See [Command bar registration](../docs/guides/events#command-bar) for more information.
+To indicate whether the button is enabled or not, we need to subscribe to the `onEnableRule` event of the command-bar.
+However, Primno does not automatically register the command-bar events in Dynamics, so we have to do it manually.
+To learn how to register a command bar event for Primno, refer to the [Command Bar Registration](../docs/guides/events#command-bar) documentation.

-To register the enable rule in Dynamics, we need create a new enable rule on your button with Ribbon Workbench and set these parameters:
+To register the enable rule in Dynamics, follow these steps:
+1. Use Ribbon Workbench to create a new enable rule on your button.
+2. Add your web resource (format: `<editorPrefix>_/js/<projectName>.js`) in the enable rule.
+3. Add the function call (format: `mn_<projectName>.onEnableRule`)
+4. Set the following parameters:

 | Parameter | Value |
 | --- | --- |